Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Experimental case study

 \subsubsection{Testing procedures}

 The dataset contains white Gaussian noise (WGN) inputs, with five amplitude levels increasing from 0.1 V to 0.5 V. Pink Gaussian noise excitations are also available for linear SI.
 In contrast, odd random-phase multi-sine excitations can be used to investigate the nonlinear response of the system (which is out of the scope of this work).
-SIMO and MIMO tests were performed, roving the input source location for SIMO tests.
-However, these have not been considered here either since the LF was already proved viable for SIMO vibration-based dynamic monitoring in previous works \cite{Dessena2024}.
+SIMO and MIMO tests were performed, varying the input source location for SIMO tests.
+However, these have not been considered here either since the LF was already proven viable for SIMO vibration-based dynamic monitoring in previous works \cite{Dessena2024}. {The excitation amplitudes used here (0.5 V) ensure that the structure remains in its linear regime, as is standard in ground vibration testing.}